 Phosphorus Deficiency in the Soil

 How can you tell if your garden has a phosphorus deficiency?
 The easiest way to tell is to look at the plants.
-If your plants are small, are producing little or no flowers and have a bright green or purplish cast to them, you have a phosphorus deficiency.
-Since most plants in the garden are grown for their flowers or fruit, replacing phosphorus in the soil if it is lacking is very important.
+If your plants are small, are producing little or no flowers, have weak root

 There are many chemical fertilizers that can help you with replacing phosphorus and getting a good nutrient balance in your soil.
 When using chemical fertilizers, you will want to look for fertilizers that have a high “P” value (the second number in the fertilizer rating N-P-K).

-Regardless of how you go about replacing phosphorus in the soil, be sure not to overdo it as extra phosphorus can run off into the water supply and is a major pollutant.
+Regardless of how you go about replacing phosphorus in the soil, be sure not to overdo it.
+Extra phosphorus can run off into the water supply and become a major pollutant.

 High Phosphorus in Your Soil

-It is very difficult for a plant to get too much phosphorus due to the fact that it is difficult for plants to absorb phosphorus in the first place.
+It’s very difficult for a plant to get too much phosphorus due to the fact that it’s difficult for plants to absorb phosphorus in the first place.

 There’s no understating the importance of phosphorus in plant growth.
 Without it, a plant simply cannot be healthy.
 The basic function of phosphorus makes it possible to have beautiful and abundant plants in our gardens.